| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The kernel density function identified by kernel

-with standard deviation sd
+with standard deviation sd and mean mean

 will be computed, and truncated onto the positive half-line.

-The boundary correction specified by zerocor
+The boundary correction specified by zerocor will then

 be applied.
 The result is the vector of corrected density values.